SaharAbdulallim/IP_Application-Development-Earth-Observation-/README.md

 streamlit run app.py
 ```

-3. Use the GUI to upload your file and metadata, then press **"Estimate Heights"**.
+3. Use the GUI to upload your Geojson file that results from OBIA classification, and then the program will calculate the buildings' length based on the sun azimuth and elevation angles.

 ## Output

 - Map with colored building heights
 - Downloadable `estimated_heights.geojson`
 - Histogram and height table
-- Exportable PNG plot

 ##  Internals